Finite atomic lattices and their monomial ideals: Preliminaries

-\begin{definition}[\cite{Mapes13}] \emph{A lattice is a set $(P, <)$ with an order relation $<$ which is transitive and antisymmetric satisfying the following properties:\\ (1) $P$ has a maximum element denoted by $1$.\\ (2) $P$ has a minimum element denoted by $0$.\\ (3) Every pair of elements $a$ and $b$ in $P$ has a join $a\vee b$ which is the least upper bound of the two elements.\\ (4) Every pair of elements $a$ and $b$ in $P$ has a meet $a\wedge b$ which is the greatest lower bound of the two elements.\\ If $P$ only satisfies conditions (2) and (4) then it is a meet-semilattice, and if $P$ only satisfies conditions (1) and (3) then it is a join-semilattice.
+A poset is a structure $(P, \leq)$ where $P$ is a nonempty set and $\leq$ an ordering (reflexive, antisymmetric and transitive) relation on $P$.
+We write $x\| y$ if $x\ngeq y$ and $y\ngeq x$, and we say that $x$ and $y$ are not comparable.
+Contrarily, we write $x\nparallel y$ if $x\geq y$ or $y\geq x$, and we say $x$ and $y$ are comparable.
+In addition, if $x< y$ and there is no element $z\in P$ such that $x< z< y$, then we say that $x$ is covered by $y$ (or $y$ covers $x$), and we write $x\prec y$ (or $y\succ x$), see \cite{Crawley}. \begin{definition}[\cite{Mapes13}] \emph{A lattice is a poset $(P, \leq)$ satisfying the following properties:\\ (1) $P$ has a maximum element denoted by $1$.\\ (2) $P$ has a minimum element denoted by $0$.\\ (3) Every pair of elements $a$ and $b$ in $P$ has a join $a\vee b$ which is the least upper bound of the two elements.\\ (4) Every pair of elements $a$ and $b$ in $P$ has a meet $a\wedge b$ which is the greatest lower bound of the two elements.\\ If $P$ only satisfies conditions (2) and (4) then it is a meet-semilattice, and if $P$ only satisfies conditions (1) and (3) then it is a join-semilattice.
 Furthermore, if $P$ is a meet-semilattice with a unique maximal element then it is a lattice.
 Equivalently, if $P$ is a join-semilattice with a unique minimal element then it is a lattice.} \end{definition}